MattMattV/my-stars/README.md

 ## C

+- [miller](https://github.com/johnkerl/miller) - Miller is like awk, sed, cut, join, and sort for name-indexed data such as CSV, TSV, and tabular JSON
+- [redshift](https://github.com/jonls/redshift) - Redshift adjusts the color temperature of your screen according to your surroundings.
+This may help your eyes hurt less if you are working in front of the screen at night.
 - [yabar](https://github.com/geommer/yabar) - A modern and lightweight status bar for X window managers.
 - [CreepyCodeCollection](https://github.com/MinhasKamal/CreepyCodeCollection) - A Nonsense Collection of Disgusting Codes (code-golf-golfing-quine-obfuscated-signature-polyglot-amazing-interesting-strange-weird-mysterious-absurd-spooky-program-funny-fun-language)
 - [Broadway](https://github.com/mbebenita/Broadway) - A JavaScript H.264 decoder.